amftnj846650059/notes/README.md

 "Also, 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on getting your program correct first, then optimize if and where necessary.
 Modern software development emphasizes iterative improvement and profiling over speculative optimizations based on assumptions."

 Lastly, "Code is like a garden; it needs to be tended and maintained."
 This metaphorical quote by Steve McConnell highlights the importance of consistent refactoring and testing to ensure your software stays healthy and adaptable over time.

+# 2024-02-24
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity and clarity enhance debugging, while over-engineering often introduces unnecessary complexity and bugs."

+In other words, as a programmer, don't try to optimize every piece of your code before it's needed.
+Write good quality code initially, then improve its performance where data and measurements show it's truly warranted.
+This principle saves time, effort, and reduces potential errors.